Author: Dr. Theo Notteboom

 The break bulk sector is very heterogeneous.
 Still, some common developments are affecting the break bulk market:

-• Environmental issues are having an ever-larger impact on break bulk shipping and ports.
+- Environmental issues have an ever-larger impact on break bulk shipping and ports.
 Shipping lines and terminal operators in the break bulk market must demonstrate a high level of environmental performance to ensure a license to operate and attract trading partners and potential investors.
-Old, heavily polluting plants and transport and cargo handling methods are being phased out and steadily replaced by new units and processes with less environmental impact.
+Heavily polluting plants, transport, and cargo handling methods are being phased out and steadily replaced by new units and processes with less environmental impact.

-• Markets are characterized by consolidation, both on the supply and the demand side.
+- Markets are characterized by consolidation on both the supply and demand sides.
 Mergers and acquisitions shape the contemporary business environment in the break bulk market segments.
 The consolidation trend puts additional pressure on intermediary parties (such as cargo handling terminals), which now have to deal with large ship operators and shippers or consignees with strong bargaining power.
-Most sectors are quite susceptible to changes in business outlook or are faced with increased competition and low margins, thus creating an extra incentive for value-added activities in order to raise margins and profitability.
+Most sectors are highly susceptible to changes in business outlook or face increased competition and low margins, creating an additional incentive for value-added activities to raise margins and profitability.

-• Many of the break bulk sectors can obtain major benefits from clustering.
-Not only from an economic point of view with economies of scale and added scope but also for environmental considerations.
-Closed production cycles are good examples leading to a concentration of industrial activities within ports, benefiting major seaports and allowing for increased use of intermodal options like barge and rail.
+- Many of the break bulk sectors can obtain significant benefits from clustering.
+Not only from an economic point of view with economies of scale and added scope, but also for environmental considerations.
+Closed production cycles are good examples of the concentration of industrial activities within ports, benefiting major seaports and allowing for increased use of intermodal options, such as barge and rail.

 B. The steel market

 Steel manufacturing is a competitive global industry, with consolidation and continuous improvements in manufacturing operations contributing to increased productivity.
-Mergers and acquisitions, such as the acquisition by Mittal Steels of Arcelor in 2006 and their merger in 2007, have remained an important growth strategy.
-The Tata Steel and Corus merger in 2008 is another example.
-The steel industry operates in a highly competitive environment globally, where rigorous cost management is imperative for maintaining and strengthening its competitiveness.
+Mergers and acquisitions have remained an important growth strategy due to the benefits of economies of scale.
+The steel industry operates in a highly competitive global environment, where rigorous cost management is imperative for maintaining and strengthening its competitiveness.
 Therefore, steelmaking processes have been developed and refined over the years.
-Steelmaking is capital intensive and requires long average plant life, making moves to new technologies possible only in a timeframe of several decades.
+Steelmaking is capital-intensive and requires a long average plant life, making moves to new technologies possible only in a timeframe of several decades.

 Many of the world’s largest steel plants are located in or close to seaports.
 On the import side, steel plants generate large flows of iron ore, pellets, coke coal, metal scrap, and steel slabs.
 The outgoing cargo flows typically include steel coils, steel booms, steel wires, and related products.
 Steel trade occurs between the major producers and between countries with a strong steel-dependent manufacturing sector.
-The most prominent drivers of steel consumption have historically been the automotive and construction markets.
-The maritime shipment of finished steel products, such as coils and wires, remains among the largest segments in the break bulk market.
+Historically, the automotive and construction markets have been the most prominent drivers of steel consumption.
+The maritime shipment of finished steel products, such as coils and wires, remains among the most significant segments in the break bulk market.

 C. Fresh fruit

 The fruit market is subject to very specific inputs and characteristics, the most important being seasonality.
-November to July marks the peak season for fruit transport.
-Some specific fruits are transported all year long, like bananas and frozen commodities.
-Moreover, the volume of these shipments is subject to political, climatic, and economic factors creating uncertainty within the supply chain.
+November to July corresponds to the peak season for fruit transport.
+Some specific fruits are transported throughout the year, such as bananas and frozen commodities.
+Moreover, the volume of these shipments is subject to political, climatic, and economic factors, creating uncertainty within the supply chain.
 One of the subsets of fruit transport is the market of juice concentrates, which are transported in bulk, break bulk, or containers.

 In some cases, distributors have their own cold storage facilities.
-In the past decades, supermarkets (the final destination in the chain) have exercised greater influence in the chain as their consolidation resulted in improved purchasing power.
+Over the past few decades, supermarkets (the final destination in the chain) have exerted greater influence in the chain, as their consolidation has resulted in improved purchasing power.
 Since this benefits the demand side, the supply side is trying to counter this trend with its own consolidations.

 An increase in value-added logistics surrounding cold storage can be observed.
 For instance, packing and washing are performed at the loading and discharging ports.
-Some major companies have their own warehouses, but these port-based activities are the only financially viable option for smaller producers.
+Some major companies have their own warehouses, but for smaller producers, port-based activities are the only financially viable option.
 This means that the creation and finalization of the consumer product are shifting towards a different point in the supply chain.
-Originally, products were shipped ready for consumption.
+Initially, products were shipped ready for consumption.
 Now, the final steps often happen at the destination.
 Ripening facilities for bananas are a typical example.

-The rise of reefer containers makes it increasingly feasible to transit a port without stripping the container and only discharging the cargo at the destination, such as an inland distribution center of an importer, retailer, or supermarket chain.
+The rise of reefer containers makes it increasingly feasible to transit a port without stripping the container and only discharging the cargo at the destination, such as an inland importer, retailer, or supermarket chain distribution center.
 Such bypass operations could affect the position of dedicated fruit terminals in seaports, particularly in terms of value-added creation at the port.
-At the same time, retailers are pushing for the perishables transport industry to adopt many of the disciplined supply chain processes common in the hard goods industries.
+At the same time, retailers are pushing for the perishables transport industry to adopt many of the disciplined supply chain processes common in the hard goods industry.
 There is a sense that logistics thinking in the container industry might be more aligned with this approach than traditional commodity-focused tramp reefer shipping.

 D. Forest products